 7. Standing Oblique Twists with Medicine Ball

-- Hold medicine ball in front of chest with arms bent.
+• Hold a medicine ball in front of your chest with your arms bent.

 Takeaways

-The standing oblique twist helps to strengthen your abdominal muscles as well as improve your posture.
+The standing oblique twist helps strengthen your abdominal muscles and improve your posture.

-You can perform the oblique twist in different variations by using plate, barbell, and cable.
+You can perform the oblique twist in different variations by using a plate, barbell, and cable.